AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 In addition to being used for research and academic purposes, DBpedia also serves as a foundational resource for various applications, including search engines, recommendation systems, and natural language processing tools.

-Microsoft Satori is a knowledge graph developed by Microsoft that powers various applications and services, such as the Bing search engine and the Cortana virtual assistant.
-Similar to Google’s Knowledge Graph, Satori aims to provide a comprehensive understanding of entities, their attributes, and the relationships between them in order to enhance search results.
+Microsoft Satori is a graph developed by Microsoft that powers various applications and services, such as the Bing search engine and the Cortana virtual assistant.
+Satori aims to provide an understanding of entities, their attributes, and the relationships between them, thereby enhancing search results.

 He led technology strategy and procurement of a telco while reporting to the CEO.
 He has also led commercial growth of deep tech company Hypatos that reached a 7 digit annual recurring revenue and a 9 digit valuation from 0 within 2 years.
 Cem's work in Hypatos was covered by leading technology publications like TechCrunch and Business Insider.